jeremyButtler/bioTools/genLib/OS_coding.md

 You will need a fallback for SIMD, since not all OS's support it.
-However, in some limited cases you can use longs to copy strings, for addition/subtraction, and maybe some basic bitwise operations.
+However, in some limited cases you can use longs to copy strings, for addition/subtraction, and maybe some basic bitwise (non-shift) operations.
 Keep in mind, for additon/subtraction, an overflow will mess you up.
 So, make sure there is no chance of overflow.

+Also, this trick only works on CPUs/OSs that can handle odd byte alignments for ints/longs.
+So, you should always have a byte fallback for those cases (I think it is RISC OS?, I know modern ARM CPUs are not an issue).
+I use the `-DNOUL` flag to enable byte copying mode.

 See ulCp for long string coping.